Dariela07/Irish-Housing-Market-Assessment/README.md

 ## Project Overview
+This project is a subsection of a group project for the 'Programming for AI' module, titled 'Essential Guide for Recent Immigrants: Navigating Housing, Driving, and Safety in Ireland.'
+I was responsible for analyzing housing in Ireland.
+All information presented here is solely the work conducted by me.

-This project analyzes the Irish housing market using ten years of monthly average housing prices and sales volume data by county from the Irish Property Services Regulatory Authority (PSRA).
+The project utilizes monthly average housing prices and sales volume data by county from the Irish Property Services Regulatory Authority (PSRA).
 Key steps include:
-- Data Management: Saving and retrieving data from a database.
+- Data Management: Saving and retrieving data from MySQL database.
 - Data Wrangling: Cleaning and preparing the data for analysis.
-- Exploratory Data Analysis and Visualization: Creating various visualizations, including pie charts and integrated line and bar charts.
+- Exploratory Data Analysis and Visualization: Assessing housing market trends, creating various visualizations, including pie charts and integrated line and bar charts.
-- Forecasting: Predicting Dublin housing prices for the next month using time series analysis and deep neural networks.
-The model employs LSTM, Dense, Dropout, and LayerNormalization layers, achieving a MAPE of 7.8% on the test dataset.
+- Forecasting: Predicting Dublin housing prices using time series analysis techniques and deep neural networks.
+The model employs LSTM, Dense, Dropout, and LayerNormalization layers in a deep neural network built with TensorFlow in Python, achieving a MAPE of 7.8% on the test dataset.
+It also forecasts next month’s Dublin housing price.
 - Finally, the project compares the actual and forecasted values in a multi-line graph.

 ## Irish Property Dataset